80 Amazing Advantages and Benefits of Language Learning (Part 1)

 Zohreh Kassaian, Saeedeh Esmae’li (2011).
-“The Effect of Bilinguality on L3 Breadth of Vocabulary Knowledge and Word Reading Skill”.
+“The Effect of Bilingualism on L3 Breadth of Vocabulary Knowledge and Word Reading Skill”.

 That’s right.
-By learning a new languages you will be able to gain insights into a different culture, access and enjoy the different entertainment, arts and customs that have developed in different regions over the centuries.
+By learning a new language you will be able to gain insights into a different culture, access and enjoy the different entertainment, arts, and customs that have developed in different regions over the centuries.